Zirconium carbide: Properties

-The group IVA metal carbides, TiC, ZrC, and SiC are practically inert toward attack by strong aqueous acids (HCl) and strong aqueous bases (NaOH) even at 100' C, however, ZrC does react with HF.
+The group IV and group IVa element carbides, TiC, ZrC, and SiC are practically inert toward attack by strong aqueous acids (e.g. HCl(aq)) and strong aqueous bases (NaOH) even at 100 °C, however, ZrC does react with HF.

 The mixture of zirconium carbide and tantalum carbide is an important cermet material.

 Uses

 Hafnium-free zirconium carbide and niobium carbide can be used as refractory coatings in nuclear reactors.
 Because of a low neutron absorption cross-section and weak damage sensitivity under irradiation, it finds use as the coating of uranium dioxide and thorium dioxide particles of nuclear fuel.
 The coating is usually deposited by thermal chemical vapor deposition in a fluidized bed reactor.
-It also has high emissivity and high current capacity at elevated temperatures rendering it as a promising material for use in thermo-photovoltaic radiators and field emitter tips and arrays.
+It also has high emissivity and high current capacity at elevated temperatures, rendering it a promising material for use in thermo-photovoltaic radiators and field emitter tips and arrays.

-It is also used as an abrasive, in cladding, in cermets, incandescent filaments and cutting tools.
+It is also used as an abrasive, in cladding, cermets, incandescent filaments and cutting tools.

 Production

 Zirconium carbide can be fabricated in several ways.
 One method is carbothermic reaction of zirconia by graphite.
 This results in a powder.
 Densified ZrC can then be made by sintering the powder of ZrC at upwards of 2000 °C. Hot pressing of ZrC can bring down the sintering temperature and consequently helps in producing fine grained fully densified ZrC.
 Spark plasma sintering also has been used to produce fully densified ZrC.

 Zirconium carbide can also be fabricated by solution based processing.
 This is achieved by refluxing a metal oxide with acetylacetone.

 Another method of fabrication is chemical vapour deposition.
-This is achieved by heating a zirconium sponge and parsing halide gas through it.
+This is achieved by heating a zirconium sponge and passing halide gas through it.